NEWS

-Seven individuals linked to the Women's Centre in Al Am'ari Camp are visiting Oxford between 29th June and 10th July.
-The group includes two young people from the Al Am'ari UNRWA school.
+Seven individuals linked to the Women's Centre in Al Am'ari Camp visited Oxford this summer.
+The group included two young people from the Al Am'ari UNRWA school.

-This project is very important to us.
-It will help strengthen the links with Ramallah and deepen our understanding of the challenges people in Palestine currently face.
-It will provide a unique opportunity for the young people and the women involved to share their stories, skills and rich culture and gain insights and connections with local people and groups in Oxford.
+The visit helped strengthen the links with Ramallah and deepened our understanding of the challenges people in Palestine currently face.
+It gave a unique opportunity for the young people and the women involved to share their stories, skills and rich culture and to gain insights and connections with local people and groups in Oxford.

 ‘Refugees in our own Homeland’